Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at the Fermi level: Flat-bands within the two-band model

-We are interest in a flat band in the $x$-$y$ plane and fix $k_z=0$.
-Following the procedure as described above, we obtain four sets of flat-band conditions different in the relative sign only,
+We are interested in a flat band in the $x$-$y$ plane and fix $k_z=0$.
+Following the procedure as described in Sec.~\ref{sec:flatbandcondition}, we obtain four sets of flat-band conditions different in the relative sign only, {\allowdisplaybreaks